learningChinmaya/Jenkins/java-maven-junit-helloworld-master/Readme.txt

-This is a Sample Text File.
+This is a good Sample Text File.